 Hilda grew up moving around the country which led to her attending 33 schools and 3 colleges before graduating with a major in History.
 After moving to Austin with her husband and son she began worked at Bethany Lutheran Child Care Center in their administration.
 Fortunately, in 2010, Hilda came to work at UTCDC and with her 13 years of experience immediately became an asset.
 One thing she has learned over the years - when around children there is never a dull moment!
 Although she is not in the classroom with them, she is able to watch the progress each child makes – from walking, to talking to sharing the day with their parents.

 When not working, Hilda enjoys reading and working in the yard.
 She is active in two bunco groups, does fun activities with “Empty Nester” friends, enjoys plays, going out to eat with friends and playing games.

-San Jacinto Dolphins Teacher
+San Jacinto Penguins Teacher (Threes and Fours)

 Favorite book: Charlotte's Web by E. B. White and The Very Hungry Caterpillar by Eric Carle

 Jessica received her B.S. in Early Childhood with a Business Foundations Certificate from the University of Texas at Austin in 2012.
 Soon after she began working with the UTCDC as a floater at our Comal location.
 She says she loves working with children because they find value in the simplest objects and they remind me to appreciate the small things every day.
 Jessica’s goal as a teacher is to encourage independence, critical thinking skills, and a love for literature.